knocean/practises/README.md

 Based on those principles, these are the common tools and platforms that we build on:

 - Text Formats
+- World Wide Web
 - Unix (Linux, macOS, NixOS): coreutils, command-line tools
+- Git and GitHub
 - GNU Make
-- Git and GitHub
-- World Wide Web
+- Bash: a weird language, very good for simple scripts, but switch to Python for anything fancy
+- Python: an acceptable language, lingua franca, good for scripting
 - Java: a poor language with an excellent runtime (JVM) and many good libraries
-- Python: an acceptable language, lingua franca, good for scripting
 - Clojure: an excellent language, but "obscure"
 - SQLite, Postgres